DarkGamerZero/GettingCleaningData/Codebook.md

   * Put angle and gravity in uppercase

 * From the data set in step 4, creates a second, independent data set with the average of each variable for each activity and each subject
-    * final (180 rows, 88 columns) is created by sumarizing data2; taking the means of each variable for each activity and each subject, after grouping them by subject and activity.
+    * final (180 rows, 88 columns) is created by sumarizing data2; taking the mean of each variable for each activity and each subject, after grouping them by subject and activity.
     * Export final into Final.txt file.